valentynpopov/pitl-challenge/README.md

-Win Serv
-specflow

 # PITL Coding Challenge

 ## Platform
-The solution is implemented as Windows Service, and requires .NET 5 to be built.
+The solution requires .NET 5 to be built.

-No third-party libraries should be requred.
+It can be executed as a console from Visual Studio 2019, or installed as a Windows Service using sc.exe.
+To prepare binaries for Windows Service, WindowsService.pubxml profile can be used after clicking Publish.

 ## Approach
 The aim was to create a minimum viable product, and hopefully avoid major mistakes.